franku/pr-test/pull_request_template.md

+- add short description of changed and what is the target

 ### Thank you for contributing to the Bareos Project!

 - [ ] Your name is added to the AUTHORS file if you want